KarlWang/Short-URL/README.txt

-Readme.txt
-DESCRIPTION:
-	This file is tracked by GIT!
+This is a working version.
+I'm using it.